-The protocols for requesting and inviting Lama Rangbar to perform such functions are not fixed as there are many circumstances.
+The protocols for requesting and inviting Lama Rangbar (or other Lamas associated with him) to perform such functions are not fixed as there are many circumstances.
 In general one must first know what must be accomplished.
 Secondly, there should be a discussion or divination to determine which ceremony is appropriate and to discuss the time, place, logistics and costs.
 Those requesting should understand a few basic things from a Buddhist perspective.

 Ceremonies are designed to create a field of positive energy that brings natural good fortune.
 One should not support a ceremony with a mind of tit for tat.